SHAREHOLDER REMINDER: Faruqi & Faruqi, LLP Investigates Claims on Behalf of Investors of Alto Neuroscience

-Faruqi & Faruqi, LLP Securities Litigation Partner James (Josh) Wilson Encourages Investors Who Suffered Losses Exceeding $50,000 In Alto To Contact Him Directly To Discuss Their Options
+Faruqi & Faruqi, LLP Securities Litigation Partner James (Josh) Wilson Encourages Investors Who Suffered Losses In Alto To Contact Him Directly To Discuss Their Options

 If you purchased or otherwise acquired stock of Alto (a) Alto common stock pursuant and/or traceable to the Offering Documents (defined below) issued in connection with the Company's initial public offering conducted on or about February 2, 2024 (the "IPO" or "Offering"); and/or (b) Alto securities between February 2, 2024 and October 22, 2024, both dates inclusive (the "Class Period") and would like to discuss your legal rights, call Faruqi & Faruqi partner Josh Wilson directly at 877-247-4292 or 212-983-9330 (Ext.
 1310).